Do you want to learn Instagram marketing?

 The research also shows that you should post between one and two times per day, but no more or less.

-If you’re tempted to post more, then use Instagram’s carousel album feature to post multiple images in a slideshow format.
+If you’re tempted to post more, then use Instagram’s carousel album feature to post multiple images or ads in a slideshow format.

 That way, you won’t overwhelm your followers’ feeds.